KushalBKusram/DockerPythonEnv/README.md

 ## Result

-If everything builds successfully and starts, then point your browser to `http://localhost` and verify the following is rendered:
+If everything builds successfully and starts, then point your browser to `http://localhost` to verify successful deployment of the environment with the following page rendered:

 ![Result Image](images/result-image.jpg)